SilkRose/Pony/stories/metal-magic/metal-magic.md

 They followed some bits of metal as it started on the belt.
 After a few feet it started to go uphill.
 Once the belt was above their heads they could see on the other side from under the belt.

 There was a line of earth ponies running on belts all attached together in a line.
-The shaft coming from their running stations connected to the conveyor belt and a large metal box at the top of the belt.
+The shaft coming from their running stations connected to the conveyor belt and other machinery along the line.

 Iron pointed at the runners.
-"These ponies are what power the conveyor belts and our crusher.
-We crush the metal as the first step in processing it."
+"These ponies are what power the conveyor belts and the shredder."

-They continued on to the end of the belt where the metal box was at the end.
-Nopony could see anything on the belt now, but there was a set of stairs that lead to an observation platform above the crusher.
+They continued following the belt, which terminated at a metal box the size of a house.
+Nopony could see anything on the belt now, but there was a set of stairs that lead to an observation platform above the box.

-Iron spoke, "We're going to take turns going up to watch the metal get crushed.
-Each chaperone will take their foals and will follow one of us up to see the crusher in action, okay?"
+"This is the shredder," Iron said.
+"We're going to take turns going up to watch the metal get shredded.
+Each chaperone will take their foals and will follow one of us up to see the shredder in action, okay?"

 Everypony nodded.

 "Twilight, please come with me."

 ==Twilight and her ponies== followed Iron up the stairs.
-At the top, they found a giant pane of glass and a railing protecting ponies from getting too close to the crushing wheels.
+At the top, they found a giant pane of glass and a railing protecting ponies from getting too close to the shredding wheels.

-The crusher had two sets of teeth, both spinning inward towards each other.
-They had matched counter-set teeth on the other side.
+The shredder had two wheels at the top, both spinning inward towards each other.
+Each wheel had a set of teeth which matched counter-set teeth on the other side.
 They watched as a chunk of metal fell into it.

-The metal popped and bounced a few times on the teeth before being swallowed by the slow turning blades.
+The metal popped and bounced a few times on the teeth before catching, and it was quickly torn apart and swallowed between the wheels.

 Iron said, "We call this kind of metal 'shredder food' because we feed it all to this here shredder."

 After watching a few more pieces get eaten, the group descended back down.
 Each group took their turn to watch.

-After everypony had viewed the crusher, and after Pinkie had viewed it twice, they turned their attention to the bottom of the crusher.
+After everypony had viewed the shredder, and after Pinkie had viewed it twice, they turned their attention to the bottom of the shredder.

 They trotted around the viewing platform where they found another conveyor belt.
-They watched as metal chips fell from the bottom of the crusher onto the belt.
+They watched as metal shreds fell from the bottom of the shreds onto the belt.

 Cloudy said, "Now that the metal is shredded, it's easier to manage and sort."

 Sunrise trotted over to a table next to the conveyor belt.
 "We're going to do a hooves-on demonstration to help you understand how we sort the metal."

-She pointed at a small rectangular metal brick.
+She pointed at a small metal brick.
 "This is a magnet.
-They attract ferrous metals, meaning metals which contain a lot of iron."
+It attracts ferrous metals, meaning iron and iron alloys."

 She picked up the magnet and used it to pick up a small metal plate from the table.

-"Metals like iron and steel have un-paired electrons.
-They get attracted to the magnet because the electrons align within the metal, reinforcing the magnet's magnetic field."
+"These ferrous metals have unpaired electrons.
+They're attracted to the magnet because the electrons align within the metal, reinforcing the magnet's magnetic field."

 Everypony nodded.